 The Man Serpent Greatsword is one of the fastest swinging greatswords in Dark Souls Remastered.
 For both PvP and PvE, this is incredibly impactful.
-It means a higher DPS because you’re putting out more attacks, as well as being safer as your enemies have less of a window to punish you.
+It means a higher DPS because you’re putting out more attacks and safer, as your enemies have less of a window to punish you.

-It’s also got a strong moveset, making it a great main Strength weapon for new and experienced Bandit players alike.
+It’s also got a decisive moveset, making it a great primary Strength weapon for new and experienced Bandit players.

-The Black Knight Greatsword is a good alternative to the Man Serpent Greatsword if you’re not a fan of that weapon.
+The Black Knight Greatsword is an excellent alternative to the Man Serpent Greatsword if you’re not a fan of that weapon.
 It doesn’t swing as fast, but it does hit like a truck, especially in PvP.

-While these are the two greatswords that we’re fans of, don’t feel pressured into using them.
-As long as your stat points are properly distributed, you can make pretty much any Strength scaling weapon work with this build.
+While these are the two greatswords we’re fans of, don’t feel pressured into using them.
+As long as your stat points are appropriately distributed, you can make pretty much any Strength scaling weapon work with this build.

-You might think we’re crazy for talking about Sorceries when it comes to a Strength build, and you would be right.
+You might think we’re crazy for talking about Sorceries regarding a Strength build, and you would be right.
 Mostly.

 While you’re not going to be doing much in PvE using Sorceries with a Strength build, there is an argument to be made for it in PvP.

-If you have no plans on playing PvP as a Bandit, then disregard this completely.
+If you have no plans to play PvP as a Bandit, disregard this entirely.
 You’ll only be tickling enemy bosses with it.

 - END – 40.
-With a quality build, we’re forced to spec into both Strength and Dexterity.
+We’re forced to spec into both Strength and Dexterity with a quality build.
 This doesn’t leave enough room for us to power Endurance up to 60, but given that we have access to Dex weapons, it isn’t as important.
-While you might have to deal with mid-rolls with your Str weapons, you do have the option of running fast rolls with a Dexterity weapon if you find yourself getting caught coming in or out of your invincibility frames.

 - STR – 40.
-Like Dexterity, we need to have 40 Strength for this to qualify as a solid quality build.
-Once again, this gives us good damage on our Str scaling weapons and opens up a plethora of melee weapon options.
+Like Dexterity, we need to have 40 Strengths for this to qualify as a solid quality build.
+Once again, this gives us good damage on our Str scaling weapons and opens up many melee weapon options.

 - VIT – 45.
-Lastly, you’re going to want to get your Vitality up to 45.
+Lastly, you’ll want to get your Vitality up to 45.
 While Vitality softcaps at 50, this build is designed for Soul Level 120, which is a common point that PvP players compete at.
-If you’re strictly playing PvE, feel free to push this up to 50, but going above that will give you diminishing returns.

 Quality builds forgo specialization in one particular weapon type for the sake of versatility.
-It gives you access to more weapons, and the stat distribution for all of those weapons to hit for good damage.
+It gives you access to more weapons and the stat distribution for all those weapons to hit for good damage.

-The trade-off is not having as many points to play around with for your non-weapon-related stats.
+The trade-off does not have as many points to play around with for your non-weapon-related stats.
 Your Vitality and Endurance are going to suffer for the sake of focusing on two weapon types instead of one.

 If you’ve already played through Dark Souls Remastered and your plan with a Bandit run is to use a heavy weapon, this isn’t the build for you.
 If you’re new and looking to get the most experience out of your first playthrough, though, then you can’t go wrong with a quality build.